Internship Program

 Graduation Year: 2025

-Katelyn McShine is a senior from Lexington, MA majoring in Public Health and Biology.
-She is very excited for her first semester as an engagement intern!
-In addition to being on the women’s fencing team, she volunteers at the Johns Hopkins Hospital, participates in the student organization Supporting Hospitals Abroad with Resources and Equipment diverting medical waste, and is involved in her church community.
-Her main interests are the different connections between environmental and personal wellbeing, and she is excited to engage with the Hopkins community on various sustainability topics.
+Katelyn McShine, from Lexington, MA, majored in Public Health and Biology.
+In addition to being on the women’s fencing team, she volunteered at the Johns Hopkins Hospital, participated in the student organization Supporting Hospitals Abroad with Resources and Equipment diverting medical waste, and is involved in her church community.
+Her main interests are the different connections between environmental and personal wellbeing, and engaging with the Hopkins community on various sustainability topics.

 Hazim Aisyoul